tide-foundation/KeyleSSH/README.md

    cd Tide-SSH/web/
    ```

 3. Configure the `config.json` file according to your server's specific needs.
 Refer to the [config file options guide](https://github.com/billchurch/webssh2/blob/main/README.md#config-file-options) for assistance.
-Note that for this project, you do not need to include a username or public key.
+Note that for this project, you must not include the username or privateKey.

 4. Install the necessary dependencies using npm:
    ```